lattera/articles/hardenedbsd/2023-01_decade/article.md

 Shortly after the internship ended, my employer was acquired by "the nation's largest military shipbuilding company."

-It seemed that nearly overnight, the we shifted from a company specializing in what I like to call "peacesful offensive" solutions to having to work for a large corporation that profits from murder.
+It seemed that nearly overnight, that we shifted from a company specializing in what I like to call "peacesful offensive" solutions to having to work for a large corporation that profits from murder.